shingtaklam1324/mish/README.md

 Most of the Trig functions are from a CORDIC implementation, apart from `sin`, `cos` and `tan`, which are done using a Taylor series to the term of `x^7`

-Hyperbolic trig functions are still missing at the moment.

 Documentation is missing, but most of the signatures are the same as `std`, so use those docs instead.

 Most functions have been checked to 4 d.p. with a Casio Scientific Calculator, consider increasing